sebastianesch/cap-project-portfolio/docs/exercise.md

 ### Add required role

 In the first section "Roles" click on the value help icon for the "Role Name" field.
-In the dialog that appears, set the filter for "Application Identifier" to "project-portfolio-\<your app identifier\>".
+In the dialog that appears, set the filter for "Application Identifier" to "cap-roject-portfolio-\<your app identifier\>".
 The only visible role should be the "User" role of the Project Portfolio app.
 Select it and click "Add" at the bottom of the dialog.

 ### Add your user